-Prerequisites: PdF.KAJL/B-ANGde001/22 - Introduction to the Study of the English Language
+Prerequisites: PdF.KAJL/B-ANGex001/22 - Introduction to the Study of the English Language

-B-ANGde001 Introduction to the Study of the English Language
+B-ANGex001 Introduction to the Study of the English Language

 The student is entitled to an alternative date of the mid-term assessment (if he/she has not attended the assessment for medical or other serious reasons).
 No part of the mid-term assessment can be resat.
-Class attendance (maximum of 3 authorized absences, or depending on the situation) and taking part in the midterm assessment (24+ points (60%)) are the requirements for being allowed to take the final exam.
+Class attendance and taking part in the midterm assessment (24+ points (60%)) are the requirements for being allowed to take the final exam.